dominicblanco/ThomasProofs.jl/README.md

 ## Proving Localized Patterns

 The Thomas model has solutions which are believed to be localized.
 We perform the analysis to prove these patterns in Section 2 of [[1]](To appear).
 We provide the candidate solutions, which are given in the files Ubar_Th_2_j.jl for j = 14,15,16,17, and 18.
-These correspond to the approximate solution $\overline{u}$ in Section 2.3.2.
+These correspond to the approximate solution $\overline{\mathbf{u}}$ in Section 2.3.2.
 The approximate solution is computed in the code using a Newton method.

 Given these approximate solution, the file Thomas_Localized_Proof.jl provides the explicit computation of the bounds presented in Section 2.4.
 It also provides a value for $r_0$ where the proof is successful.

 ## Proving Periodic Solutions

 The Thomas model has solutions which are believed to be periodic as well.
 We wish to provide the theory needed to prove these solutions.
 We perform a similar, yet different analysis to prove these solutions in Section 2 of [[1]](To appear).
 We provide the candidate solutions, which are given in the files Ubar_Th_3_j.jl for j = 7,8, and 9.
-These correspond to the approximate solution $\overline{U}$ in Section 3.1.
+These correspond to the approximate solution $\overline{\mathbf{U}}$ in Section 3.1.
 The approximate solution is computed in the code using a Newton method.

 Given these approximate solution, the file Thomas_Periodic_Proof.jl provides the explicit computation of the bounds presented in Section 3.2.
 It also provides a value for $r_0$ where the proof is successful.

 ## Proving Branches of Solutions

 We then demonstrate our approach for proving branches of solutions in Section 4 of [[1]](To appear).
 We provide a starting solution and the code needed to compute the branch of solution we prove.
 It is given in the file Ubar_Thomas_Branch_start.jl.
-After performing some computations in the code, we have an approximate solution $\overline{W}(s)$ as defined in Section 4.
+After performing some computations in the code, we have an approximate solution $\overline{\mathbf{W}}(s)$ as defined in Section 4.
 The approximate solution is computed in the code using a Newton method.

 Given the starting point and the computations done in the code, the file Thomas_Branch_Proof.jl provides the explicit computation of the bounds presented in Section 4.1.
 It also provides a value for $r_0$ where the proof is successful.